Software Supply Chain Topics

 Learn MorePackages are bundles of code used to extend the functionality of an application.

-Learn MoreA software artifact is any item produced during the development of software, whether tangible or...
+Learn MoreA software artifact is any tangible or intangible item produced during development and deployment, including source code, binaries, and...

 Learn MoreAccess control defines and enforces who can access or modify digital resources to protect data and ensure compliance.